Manuel Anglada-Tort

 I am a Lecturer in Psychology at Goldsmiths and a visiting researcher in the Computational Auditory Perception Group at the Max Planck Institute for Empirical Aesthetics.

-I am interested in understanding the psychological and cultural foundations of complex social behaviour such as music and aesthetics, and the role they play in human societies and cultural evolution.
+I am interested in understanding the psychological and cultural foundations of complex human behaviours such as music and art, and the role they play in human societies and cultural evolution.
 My research combines computational methods with innovative psychological experiments to study how such behaviours emerge through the interplay of human cognition, social interaction, and cultural transmission.

 For example, see my research on how cultural transmission shapes the evolution of human song, read a recent study about the influence of weather conditions on music success in the UK, or check out REPP, a Python package to run high-precision synchronisation studies over the internet, such as tapping to the beat of music.